MartinCote5/Rocket-Elevators-Foundation/README.md

 ## Name of databases

-- db/development for mysql
+- Myriam for mysql
-- rocket_elevators for postgresql
+- myriam for postgresql

 ## To be able to connect to the database, our application use environments variables: